U.S. flag

 Penetrance

-The penetrance of POT1-TPD is currently unknown, fewer than 100 families have been described.
+The penetrance of POT1-TPD is currently unknown.
 Initial studies suggest a very high penetrance but are subject to a selection bias for research cohorts/families.
 In more than half of reported families only the proband was tested.
 Many individuals with germline POT1 variants were ascertained based on a strong family history of cancer from tumor-specific consortiums (e.g., The Gliogene Consortium, UK National Study of Colorectal Cancer Genetics, UK Familial Melanoma Study).

 Prevalence

 The prevalence of POT1-TPD is currently unknown.
-However, data emerging from studies in individuals with familial melanoma suggest that 2.4% have a germline POT1 variant [Robles-Espinoza et al 2014, Shi et al 2014].
-Limited data suggest that a germline POT1 variant was identified in up to 6% of families with familial CLL [Speedy et al 2016].
+However, studies in individuals with familial melanoma suggest that 2.4% have a germline POT1 variant [Robles-Espinoza et al 2014, Shi et al 2014], and 0.5% of melanoma cases may be attributed to POT1-TPD [Simonin-Wilmer et al 2023].

 Differential Diagnosis